Mekhail-Meiring/my-main-events-app/README.md

-# my-simple-chat-app
+# my-main-events-app
-A simple chat app
+A simple app to check up events